The Chemistry Division

 "Brookhaven National Laboratory is a regional research center in which the laboratory staff and scientists of the northeastern United States carry out fundamental and applied research in the nuclear sciences and related subjects as an integral part of the Atomic Energy Commission's nationwide program¼."

 The primary objectives of the Laboratory program are:

 1. To seek new knowledge in the nuclear sciences and related fields with emphasis on programs that require such large-scale research tools as nuclear reactors, accelerators, and special laboratories which are beyond the scope of most or all individual institutions.

 2. To encourage appropriate use of its facilities by scientists of college, university and industrial laboratories of the northeastern area.

 3. To assist the Atomic Energy Commission in the solution of such programmatic problems as are mutually agreed upon and which utilize the Laboratory's unique facilities or the special talents of its staff.

 4. To make use of the Laboratory as an important and unique auxiliary in the training of scientists and engineers and to otherwise assist in the dissemination of scientific and technical knowledge."

-We'll arbitrarily divide the history of the Chemistry Department into three sections, based primarily on the quantity and type of records available.
+We'll arbitrarily divide the history of the Chemistry Division into three sections, based primarily on the quantity and type of records available.
 Prior to 1968, a series of "Annual Reports" exist, in which the scientific work of the Laboratory is summarized in rather great detail.
 Between 1968 and 1976, the Annual Reports gave way to Brookhaven Highlights, which covered much the same material, but at a considerably more summary level.
 After 1977, the funding documents, (which have had various uninteresting government designations) exist, and can be used as source material.
 Where possible, references to the primary scientific literature are given.
-Follow the links below to find out more about the history of the Chemistry Department.
+Follow the links below to find out more about the history of the Chemistry Division.